holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.5.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.
 After the end of a term, the [Secretary](./Appendix-A.md#Secretary) will promptly trigger a new election for that Elected Role.
-However, even before a term has expired, any Core Circle Member may trigger a new election using the process defined in Article III.
+However, even before a term has expired, any Core Circle Member may trigger a new election using the process defined in [Section 3.3.5](#335-integrative-election-process).

 #### 2.5.3 Amending Elected Roles